I received a lot of questions on how to use IF function with 3 conditions, so I've decided to write an article on this topic.

 NOTis used to check if the Free shipping flag is different from

 And there you have it.
 I hope that after reading this guide, you have a much better understanding of using IF function with 3 logical tests (or any number actually).
-While it may seem intimidating at first, I guarantee that once you start using these functions daily, your productivity will skyrocket.
+While it may seem intimidating at first, I guarantee that if you write an IF formula with multiple criteria daily, your productivity will eventually skyrocket.

-If you have any questions on how to use IF function with 3 conditions, then please leave a comment below and I will do my best to help you out.
+This is why, if you have any questions on how to use IF function with 3 conditions, please leave a comment below and I will do my best to help you out.
 I reply to every comment or email that I receive.